kolkhis/tech-notes/linux/samba.md

 ---

-### Configure
+### Configuring your Samba Share

-Configure Samba to share the directory.
+Configure Samba to share the directory in `/etc/samba/smb.conf`.
 ```bash
 sudo vi /etc/samba/smb.conf
 ```

 Add an entry following the format specified in the file.

+An example, which will create a public share that anyone on your network can access:
 ```ini
 [PublicShare]
    path = /srv/samba/share1